christopher-m-hosmer/Setting-Up-a-Personal-Defensive-Cybersecurity-Learning-Lab/Setting Up a Personal Defensive Cybersecurity Learning Lab_Part 3.md

 03. Type `sudo -sE` in the terminal and enter your user password when prompted to enter a privileged session.

-04. Navigate to the download folder by executing the `cd ~/Downloads` command.
+04. Navigate to the download folder by executing the `cd Downloads` command.

 05. Unzip the "STIG Viewer" application by executing the `unzip -d /opt/stigviewer 'U_STIGViewer_*_Linux.zip'` command.

+06. Unzip the "SCAP Compliance Checker" RPM GPG key by executing the `unzip 'RPM-GPG-KEY-scc-*.zip'` command.

+07. Install the "SCAP Compliance Checker" RPM GPG key by executing the `rpm --import RPM-GPG-KEY-scc-*[0-9]` command.

-06. Unzip the "SCAP Compliance Checker" installer by executing the `unzip 'scc-*_ubuntu*.zip'` command.
+08. Unzip the "SCAP Compliance Checker" installer by executing the `unzip 'scc-*_rhel9*.zip'` command.

-07. Change to the new directory by executing the `cd scc-*_ubuntu*_*/` command.
+09. Change to the new directory by executing the `cd scc-*_rhel9*_*/` command.

-08. Install the "SCAP Compliance Checker" by executing the `dpkg -i scc-*.ubuntu.*_*.deb` command.
+10. Install the "SCAP Compliance Checker" by executing the `dnf install -y scc-*.rhel9.*_*.rpm` command.

-09. Change to the installation directory by executing the `cd /opt` command.
+11. Change to the installation directory by executing the `cd /opt` command.

-10. Type `./scc/scc &` to start the SCAP Compliance Checker.
+12. Type `./scc/scc &` to start the SCAP Compliance Checker.

     01. In the "Content" section under the "SCAP" tab in the "Stream" column, check the "Linux" checkbox.